 c. doing the right thing in regards to the environment.

-Actually, our customers usually represent a blend of the above ‘typical’ customer profiles, but if I had to describe our customers, id describe them that way.
-In addition, our typical customer owns their own house or business.
-The political will and subsequent laws/mechanics are not in place yet to enable non-property owners to take advantage of solar power
+Actually, our customers usually represent a blend of the above ‘typical’ customer profiles, but if I had to describe our customers, id describes them that way.
+Besides, our typical customer owns their own house or business.
+The political will and subsequent laws/mechanics are not in place yet to enable non-property owners to take advantage of solar power.

-Cheney: Its not an idea so much as an emerging market place.
+Cheney: It is not an idea so much as an emerging marketplace.
 Energy has been a cornerstone of our economy for a long time, and solar power is simply an alternative energy source to oil, but one which is gain traction as the issues around oil get worse and worse.

-Cristian: Is it complicated to start a green business nowadays?
-And are green businesses sure to succeed because of the green movement or the same rules apply as for any other business?
+Is it complicated to start a green business nowadays?
+And are green businesses sure to succeed because of the green movement or the same rules apply to any other business?

 Cheney: It is never easy to start a business.
-New businesses are stressful, time consuming, and the best thought out business plan is useless and outdated as soon as the business starts.
+New businesses are stressful, time-consuming, and the best thought out business plan is useless and outdated as soon as the business starts.
 There is nothing about the green movement that makes this business easier or more certain than any other.
-In fact, similar to the music business, there are more people interested in getting into it because they are passionate about it, so it quickly becomes crowded.
+In fact, similar to the music business, more people are interested in getting into it because they are passionate about it, so it quickly becomes crowded.
 So, the same rules apply.
 New businesses are tough.

 Cheney: there are tons of benefits.
-There are financial benefits – your energy price is know and stable vs the energy price of most alternatives – your energy source is clean – our home will increase in value etc.
+There are financial benefits – your energy price is known and stable vs. the energy price of most alternatives – your energy source is clean – our home will increase in value, etc.

 Cheney: Sure.
 Solar systems are expensive.
 And some people think they are ugly.

 Cheney: We target 90% of a customer electric bill.
-Sometime it’s less because of limited roof space or finances, but usually we can get to 90% of the electric utility bill.
+Sometimes it’s less because of limited roof space or finances, but usually, we can get to 90% of the electric utility bill.
 Now, the size of that bill varies dramatically based on the house size.
-The department of energy has good data on average electric utility consumption
+The department of energy has good data on average electric utility consumption.

-Cristian: Is it complicated to install a solar system on an already build house?
+Is it complicated to install a solar system on an already build a house?

-Cheney: No. The paperwork is hard – rebate, utility interconnection, permitting – but the actual installation isn’t that hard.
-It’s specialized, but not that hard.
+Cheney: No. The paperwork is hard – a rebate, utility interconnection, permitting – but the actual installation isn’t that hard.
+It’s specialized but not that hard.

-Cristian: How different is to run a green business from running a typical business?
+How different is it to run a green business from running a typical business?

-Cheney: It’s not different, other than customers are typically very excited about their purchase, so customer interaction is generally very satisfying
+Cheney: It’s no different, other than customers are typically very excited about their purchase, so customer interaction is generally very satisfying.

 Cheney: Yup.
-But the sticker price is too big for a knee jerk reaction.
+But the sticker price is too high for a knee-jerk reaction.
 It’s a researched purchase and investment in your home, so the crisis doesn’t really affect our business.

-Cheney: We found Accion through a referral from Dorchester Bay EDC in a SBA (small business association) loan search
+Cheney: We found Accion through a referral from Dorchester Bay EDC is an SBA (small business association) loan search.

-Cristian: What were the main advantages of ACCION USA green loan program?
+What were the main advantages of the ACCION USA green loan program?